When is Japanese Valentine’s Day? Unique Valentine’s Custom in Japan

 I feel Canadian Valentine’s Day is free and passionate.

-Some Japanese might say “I will get a boyfriend or girlfriend by Valentine’s Day because I don’t want to spend alone!”
+Some Japanese might say “I will get a boyfriend or girlfriend by Valentine’s Day because I don’t want to spend the day alone!”
 That’s fine but I don’t think such relationship lasts long…?

 Anyways!
-You will be surprised lots of chocolates being sold before Valentine’s Day in Japan.
+You will be surprised lots of chocolates are sold before Valentine’s Day in Japan.
 It makes you want to buy one for yourself!

 Thank you for visiting my blog.